hotndy/SPAC-SupplementaryMaterials/SPAC-CNN_code/readme.md

-This package contains the following: computeDepth.m : estimates depth of a LF image demo.m         : an example for computeDepth.m
+This package contains the following: derainFunction.p	: derain input rain frames derain_SPAC_CNN_run.m   : an example for derain

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-computeDepth  :
+derainFunction:

-Input  : 5D double array of size [h x w x 3 x v x u]
+Input  : 4D uint8 array of size [h x w x 3 x n]
-	 [h w 3] is spatial image size, and [v u] is angular size Output : depth_output, 2D double array that contains 0-1
+	 [h w 3] is input rain frame size, and n is the numder of frames Output : 4D uint8 array of size [h x w x 3 x n], note the first and last two frames are empty.

-An example usage on the Wanner dataset and on our dataset is specified in demo.m

-Before use, please compile the .cpp file in the mex folder.
+Please ensure that MatConvNet is properly installed before running the code.
-Precompiled files for 64 bit Mac and Windows are provided, if useful.
+For the .mex funtions, we regret that only precompiled files for 64 bit Mac and Windows are provided.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 CONTACT:
-Ting-Chun Wang (tcwang0509@berkeley.edu)
+Chen Jie (chen.jie@ntu.edu.sg)

 TERMS OF USE :
-Any scientific work that makes use of our code should appropriately mention this in the text and cite our ICCV 2015 paper.
-For commercial use, please contact us.
+Any scientific work that makes use of our code should appropriately mention this in the text and cite our CVPR 2018 paper.
+For commercial use of a faster executable version of our code (10Hz +), please contact Dr. Soh Ling Min (sohlm@stengg.com).

 PAPER TO CITE:

-Ting-Chun Wang, Alexei A. Efros, and Ravi Ramamoorthi.
-Occlusion-aware depth estimation using light-field cameras.
-In Proceedings of International Conference on Computer Vision (ICCV), 2015.
+Jie Chen, Cheen-Hau Tan, Junhui Hou, Lap-Pui Chau, and He Li.
+"Robust Video Content Alignment and Compensation for Rain Removal in a CNN Framework."
+In Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2018.

 BIBTEX TO CITE:
-@inproceedings{wang2015occlusion,
+@inproceedings{chen2018robust,
-  title={Occlusion-aware depth estimation using light-field cameras.}, author={Wang, Ting-Chun and Efros, Alexei and Ramamoorthi, Ravi}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, year={2015}
+  title={Robust Video Content Alignment and Compensation for Rain Removal in a CNN Framework.}, author={Jie Chen, Cheen-Hau Tan, Junhui Hou, Lap-Pui Chau, and He Li}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2018}
 }

-Copyright (c) 2015
+Copyright (c) 2018
 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: